A Step Towards Responsible Corporate Citizenship and Sustainable Mining Practices in Africa

 For many years, mining and the illegal trade of minerals have caused significant social and environmental turmoil in the Democratic Republic of Congo (DRC).
 Coltan, an essential mineral used in modern electronics, has become a prime target for criminal networks.
 According to a recent study, research exposed an organized crime network involved in the production and supply chain of coltan, including its links to legitimate businesses in developed economies.

 The results of this study found as the demand for 5G technology increases, so does the demand for coltan.
 However, much of the coltan produced by artisanal mining remains unregulated due to the government’s inability to access remote mines.
-This has led to the growth of coltan smuggling enabled by state collusion and corruption.
+State collusion and corruption have fueled the growth of coltan smuggling.

 Since many of these mines are unregulated, young people are exploited for mining.
 According to the Institute for Security Studies, More than 40,000 child and teenage miners extract a significant portion of the country’s coltan, often coming from remote villages and towns in Kivu where they drop out of school or have never had the opportunity to attend.
-Due to the informal nature of the extractive sector, children are attracted to the sector as a source of cheap labor.
+The informal nature of the extractive sector attracts children as a source of cheap labor.

 These vulnerable children work in dangerous conditions as washers, diggers, and petty smugglers selling coltan for low prices in nearby towns along the borders of Burundi, Rwanda, and Uganda.
 They face harassment, abuse, and poor health, including exposure to Radon, a radioactive substance linked to coltan, and lung cancer.
-Despite being underage, they are subjected to adult work in hazardous environments.
+Although they are underage, they endure adult work in hazardous environments.

 Environmental Impact

 Coltan mining has caused significant damage to the environment as well.
 The population of Grauer’s gorilla in the Congo has declined by 77% over the last two decades and this decline has been attributed to the illegal mining of coltan in the region by artisanal miners.
 The mining itself doesn’t seem to be wiping out the gorillas.
 It is due to the number of people setting up camp and needing meat.
-Hunters will join these camps and hunt anything in the surrounding areas to sell, reducing the gorilla population and harming local ecosystems.
+Hunters will join these camps and hunt anything in the surrounding areas to sell.
+This reduces the gorilla population and harms local ecosystems.

-The Democratic Republic of Congo is a country that has been plagued by conflict and political instability for many years.
+The Democratic Republic of Congo has endured conflict and political instability for many years.
 Due to ongoing conflicts, travel to certain regions of the country can be extremely dangerous, particularly in areas where armed groups operate.
 The US Department of State has a Level 3 Travel Advisory in place for the DRC, which advises to people reconsider travel or not travel at all to the country due to the risk of violent crime, armed conflict, and kidnapping.

-This travel advisory presents a significant challenge for organizations that are trying to implement conservation efforts in the DRC.
-Such efforts require extensive on-the-ground work and engagement with local communities, which can be difficult or impossible to achieve in areas where it is too dangerous to travel.
-Additionally, the risk of violence and insecurity can pose a significant threat to the safety of conservation workers and volunteers, further hindering conservation efforts in the region.
+This travel advisory poses a major challenge for organizations aiming to implement conservation efforts in the DRC.
+Such efforts need extensive on-the-ground work and community engagement, which is difficult or impossible in dangerous areas.
+Moreover, the risk of violence and insecurity threatens the safety of conservation workers and volunteers, further hindering these efforts.

 Learning that everyday items we use have a negative impact on people and the environment can be quite daunting.
 However, industry leaders such as Dell are stepping up and implementing initiatives aimed at reducing the demand for Coltan and you can follow suit.

-Once the device is received at the processing facility, it undergoes a thorough inspection to ensure it functions properly and is professionally sanitized of all data.
-Depending on the results of the inspection, the device could be resold, used for repairs, or recycled through a certified program.
+When the device arrives at the processing facility, it is thoroughly inspected for functionality and sanitized of all data.
+Based on the inspection results, the device may be resold, used for repairs, or recycled through a certified program.
 This program is an effective and easy way to help protect the environment and decrease the demand for Coltan.

 Making a Difference

 As industry leaders, it is our responsibility to prioritize environmental sustainability and ethical business practices.
 Corporate social responsibility (CSR) is crucial in ensuring that our organizations are upholding these values.
-Dell’s technology recycling program is an excellent way to implement a CSR program, as it not only makes it easy to recycle used devices but also contributes to reducing the demand for coltan, a mineral that is often mined in hazardous conditions and contributes to environmental damage.
+Dell’s technology recycling program offers an effective CSR solution by making it easy to recycle used devices.
+Additionally, it helps reduce the demand for coltan, a mineral often mined in hazardous conditions that contribute to environmental damage

-Coltan mining in the Democratic Republic of Congo has had significant sociopolitical and environmental impacts, including the exploitation of children for labor and deforestation.
-By participating in Dell’s Trade In program, we can help contribute to more sustainable mining practices and a more sustainable future.
+Coltan mining in the Democratic Republic of Congo has had significant sociopolitical.
+It has also had environmental impacts, including the exploitation of children for labor and deforestation.
+By participating in Dell’s Trade-In program, we can help contribute to more sustainable mining practices and a more sustainable future.
 Let’s make a sustainable difference by recycling our devices.